This policy applies to business that meet the following criteria.

 Compliance timelines

-• January 1, 2024: The standards are effective for annual reporting periods beginning on or after this date, subject to jurisdictional endorsement.
-Early adoption is permitted.
+• January 1, 2024: Effective date for reporting periods starting on or after this date, subject to local jurisdictional endorsement

-• Transition reliefs: Entities may initially report on IFRS S2 (climate-related disclosures) with limited requirements from IFRS S1 during the first year of adoption.
+• Transition reliefs: Companies may begin with IFRS S2 (climate disclosures) and defer certain IFRS S1 disclosures during the first year

 Disclosure requirements